LCTT/TranslateProject/sources/tech/20150302 How to Manage KVM Virtual Environment using Commandline Tools in Linux.md

 Now its time to create virtual machines in the next step.

-### Step 3: Create Virtual Machines ###
+### 第三步: 创建虚拟机 ###

-10. Now with the last and latest part, we will create virtual machines using virt-istall.
+**10. Now with the last and latest part, we will create virtual machines using virt-istall.
 The virt-install is a command line tool for creating new KVM virtual machines using the “libvirt” hypervisor management library.
-For more details about it, use:
+For more details about it, use:**

     # man virt-install